clvrmktg/clear-choice/content/services/_index.md

 [[faqs]]
 question = "Do you offer free consultations or quotes?" answer = "Yes.
-We provide free, no‑obligation quotes and expert guidance to help you choose the right products for your space and budget."
+We provide free, no-obligation quotes and expert guidance to help you choose the right products for your space and budget."

 +++